Explosion rips roof off pharmaceutical plant; worker missing

 NEWBURYPORT, Mass.
-(AP) — An explosion at a pharmaceutical plant in Massachusetts that has a checkered history left one worker missing and sent four people to the hospital, officials said Thursday.
+(AP) — A powerful explosion at a pharmaceutical plant in Massachusetts that has a checkered history left one worker missing, sent four people to the hospital and blew an industrial-sized vat into a parking lot, officials said Thursday.

-The explosion happened around 1 a.m. at the Sequens/PCI Synthesis plant in Newburyport, fire and company officials said.
-Video footage showed most of the roof torn off the building.
+The explosion happened around 1 a.m. at the Sequens/PCI Synthesis plant in Newburyport, officials said.
+Video footage showed most of the roof torn off a building, and the blast blew a vat from inside the building 30 feet into a parking lot, acting Fire Chief Stephen Bradbury III said in a news release.

+It wasn’t immediately known what caused the explosion, and it wasn’t clear what role, if any, the vat played in the explosion.

+“There is major structural damage to the building, preventing firefighters and technical rescue crews from entering the building to begin a search,” Bradbury said.

 The four workers were sent to the hospital as a precaution, were not injured and were released.
 But one worker was not yet accounted for.